You are here

 Software license usage and availability is monitored closely, and additional licenses are acquired only if specific evidence of need exists.
 Software licenses are maintained in a pool that is shared by Student Computing Labs and a program that provides academic courseware titles to faculty.
 The number of licenses that Pitt IT maintains for a given software package is determined by several factors, including:

 - Peak period usage for academic and instructional purposes

 - License availability

 Additional criteria for installation consideration include:

-- Software compatibility with operating systems used in the computing labs (Windows, Macintosh, or Linux); the software publisher/vendor must offer a platform-compatible version of the software.
+- Software compatibility with operating systems used in the Student Computing Labs (Windows and/or Macintosh); the software publisher/vendor must offer a platform-compatible version of the software

-- Because we must ensure that new software does not cause conflicts with existing software installed in the Labs, no new software or upgrades are installed on production systems during an academic term - updates are made prior to the start of a term.
+- Because we must ensure that new software does not cause conflicts with existing software installed in the Student Computing Labs, no new software or upgrades are installed on production systems during an academic term; all updates are made prior to the start of a term